 An aftermarket conversion is a vehicle or engine modified to operate using a different fuel or power source.
 Conventional vehicles and engines from original equipment manufacturers (OEMs) can be converted to run on fuels like propane, natural gas, or electricity.

-Many OEMs offer alternative fuel and advanced technology vehicles and models, fuels, and technologies vary.
-These vehicles are considered conversions because gasoline engines are modified to run on an alternative fuels.
-Similarly, vehicles that are already in use can also be converted and models, fuels and technologies vary.
+Many OEMs offer alternative fuel and advanced technology vehicles, and models, fuels, and technologies vary.
+These vehicles are considered conversions when gasoline engines are modified to run on alternative fuels.
+Similarly, vehicles that are already in use can also be converted.
+Models, fuels, and technologies vary.